 Every enterprise goes through difficult times.
 Focus on how these challenges can make your institution better in the future.

 7. Look for Ways You Can Save Resources Now.

 Are there any places where you know work is being done in a way that is redundant or inefficient?
 Are there manual processes you could automate?

 What kinds of programs do you want to be offing?
 How can you serve students, faculty, staff and administrators better in the future?

 Things are changing fast but much of what is happening in higher education has been coming for a long time.
 ED, accreditors and pundits are all talking about ROI and skills, what does that mean for your institution?

 10. Be a Bridge Builder.

 Remember that no one wants to have to make painful cuts to budgets; the goal is to make sure that even with limited resources that resources are allocated in a way that academic missions are supported and there is a strong likelihood of financial sustainability.

-Schedule a demo to learn how APL nextED’s Academic Operations Platform can support your academic team in 2021 and beyond.
+Schedule a demo to learn how APL nextED’s Academic Operations Platform can support your institution’s academic team and its academic mission.